Packer-Lab/imagingplus/meetings-and-todo.md

     - also CLEAN UP IMPORT STATEMENTS and do testing with new dependencies
   - Prajay will work on creating a barebones alloptical initial object
     - next time: work on going through the code together and see alloptical

+## Dec 22 2021
+- installation works well for Rob - happy with the
+- talking about experiment metadata to extract and include in the expobj
+- csv export for experimet metadata - idea

+TODO:
+- bad_frames.npy processing - how to best setup bad_frames.npy when you have multiple tiffs
+- setting up parent object to run suite2p for multiple tiffs
+- how to best setup code to run suite2p for multiple tiffs
+  - two approaches ideas:
+    1) independent class for running suite2p and setting up experiment association - Rob likes the sound of this
+    2) associating all related expobj inside each expobj - and then using these associations to run suite2p from the expobj
+- continue working on correcting attr's for the alloptical object